 2000: James Haba, the longtime director of the Dodge Poetry Festival, for his advancement of the festival to its current position as the preeminent and largest event for poets, dedicated readers, and the curious.
 Haba designed the first festival in 1986 and retired as director in 2008.

 2002: Herb Leibowitz, for his work as the founder, publisher, and editor of Parnassus: Poetry in Review, one of the few venues dedicated to literary views of poetry books.
 In its almost 40 years of existence, Parnassus has both solidified poetry as a field and expanded critical and cultural understanding of the art's potential.

 2004: Robert Bly, for his lifelong career as an instigator and enlarger of American poetics through literary translation.

-2006: Bob Holman, the onetime director of the Bowery Poetry Club, for his dedication to the creation of poetry communities in New York City, including his work at the Nuyorican Poets Cafe and the popularization of slam and spoken-word poetry on the East Coast.
+2006: Bob Holman, the onetime director of the and the founder of the Bowery Poetry Club, for his dedication to the creation of poetry communities in New York City, including his work at the Nuyorican Poets Cafe and the popularization of slam and spoken-word poetry on the East Coast.

 Read Bob Holman's remarks here

 2008: Toi Derricotte & Cornelius Eady, the co-founders of Cave Canem, for their exemplary contribution to the American cultural landscape and their pivotal role in discovering and cultivating new voices in African American poetry.

 2010: Lawrence Ferlinghetti, founder of City Lights, legendary San Francisco bookstore and publisher.

 2012: Galway Kinnell, legendary poet, teacher and translator.

 2014: Naomi Shihab Nye, one of our nation’s great poetry educators who has been going into schools for almost 40 years to